 - 1. Engaging with operators, campaigners, civil society and policy professionals in six roundtables organised by the Confederation of Passenger Transport and chaired by the Social Market Foundation; and - 2.
 Desk research to review existing analysis of modal shift policies and modelling of various policy options and impacts.

-The focus here is on the results for England.
-Further reports highlight results for Scotland and Wales.
+The focus here is on the results for Scotland.
+Further reports highlight results for England and for Wales.
 Methodological details are explained in the accompanying Methodology report.

 Modal shift: necessary, desirable and possible